Capital punishment in China: Key changes since reforms in 2006

-In March 2007, China's representative in the UN Human Rights council, La Yifan stated that "the death penalty's scope of application was to be reviewed shortly, and it was expected that this scope would be reduced, with the final aim to abolish it."
+In March 2007, China's representative in the UN Human Rights Council, La Yifan stated that "the death penalty's scope of application was to be reviewed shortly, and it was expected that this scope would be reduced, with the final aim to abolish it."
 During the same year, the Supreme People's Court assumed the power to review every death sentence handed down by a lower court.
 Since this reform, it has been rumored that the number of executions has at least halved.
 In February 2011, capital punishment in China was abolished for 13 non-violent crimes and it was also banned for offenders over the age of 75.

-In 2024, China issued the Guidelines on Imposing Criminal Punishments on Diehard "Taiwan independence" Separatists for Conducting or Inciting Secession which state that supporters of Taiwanese independence, regardless of their location, could be tried in absentia and sentenced to death by Chinese courts.
+In 2024, China issued the Guidelines on Imposing Criminal Punishments on Diehard "Taiwan independence" Separatists for Conducting or Inciting Secession, which states that supporters of Taiwanese independence, regardless of their location, can be tried in absentia and sentenced to death by Chinese courts.

 Support

 Capital punishment has widespread support in China, especially for violent crimes, and no group in government or civil society has vocally advocated for its abolition except some that are based in Europe.
 Surveys conducted by the Chinese Academy of Social Sciences in 1995, for instance, found that 95% of the Chinese population supported the death penalty, and these results were mirrored in other studies.
 A poll conducted in 2002, showed that 88% of the population are in favour of the death penalty.
 In 2005, a survey of 2000 respondents showed that 82.1% supported the death penalty while 13.7% supported the abolishment of the death penalty.
 Polling conducted by the Dui Hua Foundation in 2007 in Beijing, Hunan and Guangdong found a more moderate 58% in favor of the death penalty, and further found that a majority (63.8%) believed that the government should release execution statistics to the public.

 A survey conducted in 2008 by the Max Planck Institute showed that 60% of survey respondents in Beijing, Hubei, and Guangdong supported capital punishment.
 In the past, however, the public has expressed few dissenting opinions.
-Reducing or abolishing the use of capital punishment has become a topic of open discussion during recent years.
+Reducing or abolishing the use of capital punishment has become a topic of open discussion in recent years.
+A survey conducted by the Institute of Social Science Survey of Peking University in 2014 showed that 68% of the Chinese people supported the death penalty, and respondents with higher education were more likely to be supportive of capital punishment.